Fluxx/gazette/README.md

 ### Responses

 If a successful API call was made, Gazette returns an instance of `Gazette::Response::Success`.
+Responses have the following instance methods to retrieve values returned by the Instapaper API:

+* `#content_location` Saved URL of the newly created item.
+* `#instapaper_title` Saved title of the newly created item.
+* `#body` Body of the response from the API request.
+Useful when the `:redirect` or `:jsonp` option is used in a `@client.add` call (see below).

 Invalid responses from the API cause Gazette to *raise* one of the following exceptions:

 * `Gazette::Response::InvalidCredentials` - Invalid user credentials.
 * `Gazette::Response::ServerError` - API encountered an error.
 Please try again later.